 HMRC are making a considerable effort to assist taxpayers and their representatives by reducing the administrative workload when dealing with enquiries.

 Rather than months of hassle and reams of paperwork, an issue could be resolved with a short telephone conversation.
-It is also a great opportunity to begin dialogue with HMRC.
+It is also a great opportunity to begin a dialogue with HMRC.

 HMRC also offers telephone compliance checks, which are a swift, efficient way of dealing with any concerns that business owners may have.